Privacy Shield Policy

 PURPOSE OF DATA COLLECTION:

-Amicus Therapeutics, Inc. (Amicus) is a biotechnology company that develops, produces and markets therapies to treat a range of devastating rare and orphan diseases.
-In doing so, Amicus may collect personal information from or concerning individuals in the European Economic Area (EEA) and Switzerland.
+Amicus Therapeutics, Inc. (“Amicus,” “we,” “us,” or “our”) is a biotechnology company that develops, produces and markets therapies to treat a range of devastating rare and orphan diseases.
+In doing so, Amicus may collect personal information from or concerning individuals in the European Economic Area (EEA), the United Kingdom, and Switzerland.
 The purposes for collecting data vary but may include carrying out scientific or medical research, adverse event and product complaint reporting, managing and overseeing vendors/consultants, and communicating about our products and services.
-We also process human resources data for various purposes, including: recruitment; compensation, benefits administration and payroll; performance appraisals and training; protection against injury, theft, legal liability, fraud and abuse; and other business purposes.
+We also process human resources data for various purposes, including recruitment; compensation, benefits administration and payroll; performance appraisals and training; protection against injury, theft, legal liability, fraud and abuse; and other business purposes.

 With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, Amicus is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission.